Sirius0301/doc/cv_en.md

 1. Before the development of the project, I am responsible for communicating with users about their needs, sorting out the leasing business, dividing the system modules so that they can be divided into modules, and designing and developing quickly according to the modules.
 2. After the module is divided, the front-end sketch is designed to communicate with users to determine the module development function.
-3. Set up management development test environment, Gitea service, manage Azue virtual machine, discuss and develop interface development specification with colleagues.
+3. Set up management development test environment, Gitea service, manage Azure virtual machine, discuss and develop interface development specification with colleagues.
 4. Responsible for code management and service publishing, continuous integration, continuous delivery and continuous deployment, management of Linux servers and Docker containers.
 5. In the later stage, I am responsible for the communication with the front and background development, and the optimization of the module code, and the unified modification of the general function code.
 6. Manage and monitor AMS service, operation and maintenance AMS service, and solve problems related to users and system